 - 1 Tongs for frying

-To make the chocolate chip fritters, you’ll only need a wooden spoon or a regular spoon, no electric beaters required.
+To prepare the chocolate chip fritters, you won’t need an electric mixer, just a wooden spoon or regular spoon.
 Start by placing the ricotta, a pinch of salt, and sugar in a bowl (1).
-Mix vigorously with the spoon until you get a creamy mixture (2).
+Stir vigorously with the spoon until you get a creamy mixture (2).
 Then add the first egg (3).

-Mix carefully and once the first egg is incorporated, add the second one (4).
-Continue to mix until it is perfectly combined.
+Mix carefully and, once the first egg is incorporated, add the second one (4).
+Continue to mix until it is perfectly blended.
 Then add the rum (5).
-If you prefer to avoid rum or other alcohol, you can substitute two tablespoons of milk.
-However, keep in mind that during frying, the alcohol – present in a minimal quantity and distributed throughout the batter – completely evaporates, so the dessert is also suitable for children.
-Sift the flour mixed with the baking powder into the bowl (6).
+If you prefer to avoid rum or other spirits, you can replace them with two tablespoons of milk.
+However, keep in mind that during frying, the alcohol – present in a minimal amount and distributed throughout the dough – completely evaporates, making the dessert suitable even for children.
+Sift the flour mixed with baking powder into the bowl (6).

-Mix carefully until you get a homogeneous and fairly dense mixture that sticks to the spoon (7).
+Mix carefully until you get a homogeneous and rather dense mixture that sticks to the spoon (7).
 Add the chocolate chips and distribute them throughout the dough (8).
-In a pan with high sides or in a deep fryer, heat plenty of peanut oil; if you have a kitchen thermometer, check that the oil temperature reaches 340°F, then using two spoons, slide about half a spoonful of dough into the oil at a time (9).
+In a high-sided pan or a fryer heat plenty of peanut oil; if you have a kitchen thermometer, check that the oil temperature reaches 338°F, then using two spoons, drop about half a spoonful of dough at a time (9).

-Do not make the fritters too large, or it will be difficult to cook them well inside before they become too colored on the surface; also consider that it is advisable to fry a few pieces at a time, so as not to lower the oil temperature too much.
-Cook the fritters for a couple of minutes, turning them from time to time (10), until they are puffed and golden.
-Then drain them with frying tongs (11) or with a skimmer and let them dry on a sheet of kitchen paper.
-Finally, sprinkle them with a little powdered sugar (12).
+Do not make the fritters too large, or it will be difficult to cook them well on the inside before they become too colored on the surface; also consider that it’s best to fry a few pieces at a time, so as not to lower the oil temperature too much.
+Cook the fritters for a couple of minutes, turning them occasionally (10), until they are puffy and golden.
+Drain them with frying tongs (11) or a skimmer and let them dry on a sheet of kitchen paper.
+Finally, sprinkle them with a bit of powdered sugar (12).

 Serve the chocolate chip fritters freshly made, to best appreciate their softness and fragrance.